sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     ![Select Repeat Data ID](images/3c-select-repeat-data-property-current-id.png)

-4. Now that we deleted the item, we want to refresh the list of items.
+4. Now that you deleted the item, you want to refresh the list of items.

     Drag a **Get Record Collection** flow function onto the logic canvas and connect it to the top output of the **Delete record**.